Thank you for being a part of our one-of-a-kind event!

 Adapted Ballroom Dancing

-Dynamic duo, Olesya Kornienko and Arnold Ip will be performing their ballroom dancing routine for the evening.
+Dynamic duo, Olesya Kornienko and Arnold Ip will be performing their ballroom dancing routine for the evening at Fashion Without Limits.
 The decorated wheelchair ballroom dancer introduced the art to Arnold four years ago, and they’ve been stunning crowds and judges with their moves ever since.

 Their showcase will display traditional ballroom dancing moves with an adapted twist.
 You can expect an entertaining show of power and grace from the pair!